openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-span.md

 ## Attributes<a name="section11378635172316"></a>

-The universal attribute methods support only the common text style.
+In addition to the text style attributes, the attributes below are supported.

 <a name="table952mcpsimp"></a>
 <table><thead align="left"><tr id="row959mcpsimp"><th class="cellrowborder" valign="top" width="16%" id="mcps1.1.5.1.1"><p id="p961mcpsimp"><a name="p961mcpsimp"></a><a name="p961mcpsimp"></a>Name</p>